Get A Quote Today!

 Manage Trash and Food Sources

 Littering food scraps and leaving trash bins uncovered can draw birds to unwelcome areas.
-Prevent this by ensuring lids are close completely on outside trash bins and avoid throwing food scraps into your yard.
+Prevent this by ensuring lids are closed completely on outside trash bins and avoid throwing food scraps into your yard.

 Predator decoys, flash tape, and noisemakers are all humane ways to deter birds from unwanted areas.